saahilahujaa/Cardiovascular-Risk/README.md

+# Cardiocascular Risk Prediction
 This project is the third capstone project we've done in our Almabetter Data science curriculam.
-All the models we have developed in this project will be heavily based on classification since we have to predict a binary dependent variable, which in this case is 10YearCHD.
+All the models we have developed in this project will be heavily based on classification since we have to predict a binary dependent variable, which in this case is *10YearCHD*.
 It depicts if the patient is at risk or not.

-Introduction
+## Introduction
 Cardiovascular diseases, also called CVDs, are the leading cause of death globally, causing an estimated 17.9 million deaths each year.

 CVDs are a group of disorders of the heart and blood vessels and include coronary heart disease, cerebrovascular disease, rheumatic heart disease and other conditions.
 More than four out of five CVD deaths are due to heart attacks and strokes, and one third of these deaths occur prematurely in people under 70 years of age.